sillsdev/ptx2pdf/docs/documentation/thumbtabs.md

 * \def\vertThumbtabVadj{```-3pt```} (default `-2pt`).
 * \def\horizThumbtabVadj{```1sp```} (default `1sp`).
- Adjust the text 'vertically' (relative to normal text orientation) in a horizontally and  vertically aligned thumbtab.
+ Adjust the text 'vertically' (relative to normal text orientation) in a horizontally and vertically oriented (rotated) thumbtabs.
 The value ```1sp``` is a special value instructing the code to centre the text vertically in the box (taking into account descenders and risers).
-If the value is positive, this is the distance to raise the text above the box's baseline.
-If the value is negative, it indicates the distance from the top of the box to the top of the text.
+If the value is positive, this is the distance to raise the of the text above the box's bottom (i.e. the descenders will be this far from the box's depth).
+If the value is negative, it indicates the distance from the top of the box to the top of the text's risers.
+(If the value is ```0pt```, then the text remains on its baseline, which is normally a mistake: in horizontal boxes, \tabheight is split 90% above the baseline, 10% below, but for rotated boxes, the baseline of the box is positioned on the page-edge, the height of the box is \tabwidth, and the depth is 2pt).
+Thus a value of `5pt` should indicate that the lowest point of the text should be 3pt from the edge of the cropped paper, assuming perfect cropping.
+(If TabTopToEdgeOdd / Even is true, the box's height is 2pt, and \tabwidth is the box's depth).

+If \TabTopToEdgeOdd (or Even) is set true, then on odd (or even) pages the value of \vertThumbtabVadj is negated (unless it is `1sp`).
+This means that the position of the text in the box *relative to the page edge* is preserved, and the default value of -2pt always means that the top or bottom of the is set 2pt from the innermost edge of the box, with extra space towards the page edge.
+Setting \vertThumbtabVadj to `0pt` if \TabTopToEdgeOdd (or even) is true means only decenders will be inside the page area.